edubart/nelua-lang/docs/pages/libraries.md

 - On failure raises an error.
 - Extra arguments `...` are pushed before yielding.
-- Any value passed to resume can be retrieved with`coroutine.pop`.
+- Values passed to last resume should be retrieved with `coroutine.pop`.

 ### coroutine.running